McGill Shoulder Rogers Pass: Stiff Slabs and Bare Ice

 skier hiking up a ridge with mt smart in the back

 As dangerous as they are, the wind slabs provided good footing up the final steps.
-Photo: Beyond Our Peak
+Photo: The Uptrack

 We proceeded as high as we could before deeming the risk too great.
 At that point, the slabs were reactive to our weight, judging from the hairline cracks shooting past my skis.
 We hastily transitioned for the descent and backtracked to a group of small trees close by.
 That was our safe spot for the time being.
 From there, we skied extra conservatively.
 As much as I enjoy promoting safety in avalanche terrain, I’m no Avalanche Canada poster boy.
 I’m comfortable with some level of risk.
 This time though, I made sure our path through the mountains was as safe as humanly possible.
 We avoided convexities and wind-loaded pockets, kept constant visual contact, and skied the lowest incline.
 Even then, we triggered a few isolated slabs in the gully below.
 Thankfully, the slabs wouldn’t propagate further than a ski’s length since they were a few days old.

 Self-explanatory video for your convenience.
-Video: Beyond Our Peak
+Video: The Uptrack

 As for the powder… oh goodness gracious.
 It was sublime.
 I knew I had stumbled across perfection.
 This was it, although not as good as yesterday’s snow in the Monashees.
 That was perfection.
 I think I’m just becoming a snow snob these days.
 We also encountered a sketchy icefall hidden beneath some snow.
 I ended up sidestepping down with the help of nearby bushes.
 Fun times!
 And so, our adventures on the McGill Shoulder of Rogers Pass ended with copious amounts of snow and a short (loud) tour along the Trans-Canada Highway’s enormous snowbanks.